College Football News Preview 2020: Notre Dame Fighting Irish Keys To The Season

 Catholics vs. Clemson might just be the gateway game to the College Football Playoff.

-There regular season finale at USC is a problem, and going to Green Bay to face Wisconsin is a BIG problem, but as long as there aren’t mistakes made at Pitt or at home against an improved Stanford, the Irish might just be 8-0 – or 7-1 at worst – when Clemson rolls into South Bend for the first time since 1979 – a 16-10 Tiger win.
+There’s no USC, Stanford or Wisconsin on the slate now, so as long as there aren’t mistakes made at Pitt or at home against Florida State or Louisville, the Irish should be 6-0 – or 7-0 as there’s still a To Be Determined date to be figured out – when Clemson rolls into South Bend for the first time since a 16-10 Tiger win in 1979.

 – Notre Dame Fighting Irish Schedule Breakdown & Analysis